CMS-Enterprise/easi-app/docs/adr/0014-use-mux-for-routing.md

 # Use gorilla/mux for Routing

 We need a way to serve routes so that we can create an application with functionality that is useful for the front end.
+A router is helpful for handling multiple dynamic endpoints, each in their own unique way and mass handling endpoints.
+This is helpful for developers to iteratively add new API endpoints, and ultimately ensures faster delivery to our end users.

 ## Considered Alternatives